Best DataRoma Alternatives

 Free tier with limited data; Premium from $25/month

 WhaleWisdom is the most direct DataRoma alternative.
 It aggregates 13F filings from the SEC and lets you track hedge fund portfolios, see position changes quarter-over-quarter, and discover what top fund managers are buying and selling.
-The interface is more modern than DataRoma and includes heatmaps, fund comparisons, and a proprietary WhaleScore ranking system.
+The interface is more modern than DataRoma and includes heatmaps, fund comparisons, and a proprietary WhaleScore ranking system that scores managers on their historical performance.
+A free tier gives you limited access to the database, while Premium (from $25/month) unlocks the full historical data and comparison tools most serious researchers will want.
+The tradeoff for that depth is complexity: with so much data on offer — heatmaps, fund rankings, position histories — the platform can feel overwhelming for beginners who just want a quick look at what a favorite investor owns, closer to DataRoma's simplicity than WhaleWisdom's fuller feature set.

 Pros